- Scrolling to About the Community Grants Program

 How do I apply?

-Once you have confirmed that you and your project is eligible within the City’s Community Grants Program, you need to submit your application online using a program called SmartyGrants.
+Once you have confirmed that you and your project are eligible within the City’s Community Grants Program, you need to submit your application online using a program called SmartyGrants.

 SmartyGrants lets you complete sections of your application in stages, save your progress and return to it later so you don’t need to complete it all at once.
 Your application will be stored online, so there’s no need to save it to your computer.